 Yes, we still sell walnut kernel in plastic zip-lock packaging: this has proven difficult to avoid so far as the high oil content in walnuts means if they’re not stored properly they can start to deteriorate after several months, which affects the flavour.
 Our in-shell walnuts are sold in net bags (reduced plastic), and pickled walnuts are in infinitely recyclable glass jars.
 Most importantly, we are seeking opportunities for selling our nuts ‘naked’ – with no packaging at all!
-We sell kernel and in-shell walnuts in bulk at our Farm Gate Market stall in Hobart, so customers can bring their own container, or use one of our paper bags (which can then be composted).
-We also sell nuts in bulk to Eumarrah, where customers can buy them in their own containers.
+We sell in-shell walnuts in bulk at our annual open day, so customers can bring their own bag or other container.
+We also sell kernel in bulk to Eumarrah, where customers can buy them in their own containers.

 So … we’re not all the way there yet but we’re improving all the time.
 We know we need to be responsible as a business and as global citizens, so we’re proud to be doing our bit and we’ll keep working at it.